Why Coding Assessments are an Essential Hiring Tool

 Coding assessments, otherwise known as coding challenges or coding skills tests, are a set of standardised questions, challenges or problems given to developers in order to ascertain their skill level.

 Coding assessments come in a variety of forms.
 They can be created in-house, or you can use a pre-existing platform.
-They can be multiple choice, or complex problems that may take a whole week to complete.
+They can be multiple choice, or complex problems that may take a whole week to complete (although we don’t advocate that!).

-Of course, there are many ways to skin a cat, but the ultimate goal is to get a score for each applicant that can be used to compare and contrast developers.
-You can then combine these scores with your other hiring criteria such as salary, communication skills or previous industry experience, in order to hire the very best candidate for your organisation.
+The ultimate goal of a coding assessment is to gather unbiased insight into your candidates’ all-round coding skills that can be used to compare applicants.
+You can then combine these results with your other hiring criteria such as salary requirements, communication skills and previous industry experience, in order to hire the very best candidate for your organisation.

 Challenges when hiring developers

-- Hiring manager’s time - There is no getting around it.
-Hiring takes time.
-Numerous introduction calls, technical interviews, and sifting through CVs can take hours of productivity away from your team.
-By utilising a technical coding assessment, you can reduce or eliminate the number of technical interviews needed, as well as reduce the number of calls you’ll need to make to sound out developers.
-This allows you to give everyone a fair shot, while focusing your team’s attention on only the very best applicants.
+- Hiring manager’s time - Hiring takes time.
+Reading CVs, arranging initial get to know you calls and technical interviews take hours of precious time away from your team.
+By utilising a technical coding assessment, you can reduce the number of technical interviews needed.
+This allows you to give everyone a fair and balanced evaluation while focusing your team’s attention on the very best applicants.

 - Bad hires - Bad hires can be an extremely costly mistake for any organisation.
 We just spoke about the hiring manager’s time, now add on the time onboarding, training, managing, performing code reviews and more, for it all to be a waste.
 This is a huge waste of time for everybody involved.
 Not to mention any associated costs with recruiting, such as agent fees, job boards and advertising, which all add up.
 Finally, if you need to rework all of that applicant’s code, this will eat into your productivity and profits too!
 If you hire badly, you’ll need to hire twice.
 While you can never eliminate the risk of bad hires, with a coding assessment, you can drastically limit your risk.
-You’ll have a fair understanding of each applicant’s coding abilities, it’s then on you to get to grips with if their personality and aspirations match the organisation and role.
+You’ll have a fair understanding of each applicant’s coding abilities, you’ll then need to evaluate their personality and aspirations to ensure there is a match with the organisation and role.

-- No clear way to judge skill level - Equally, if you have no standardised way of assessing candidates’ skill levels, you may conduct easier interviews with some candidates over others, leaving you confused or misled as to who is, in fact, the most adept developer.
-With a coding assessment, this is no longer an issue, as each candidate will receive the same questions and can be compared directly.
+- No clear way to judge skill level - Equally, if you have no standardised way of assessing candidates’ skill levels, you may conduct easier interviews with some candidates over others, leaving you confused or misled as to who is the most adept developer.
+With a coding assessment, this is no longer an issue as each candidate will receive the same assessment and will be reviewed to the same set of strict review guidelines.

 Using coding assessments appropriately